-Feature articles and annotated games.
+Feature articles by leading GMs and hundreds of deeply annotated games.

 The book contains 50 of the most exciting games of 2016.
 These games from high-level tournaments have been selected and analyzed by Grandmasters Naiditsch, Balogh, and Maze.

 The readers will see 50 incredible tense battles with many beautiful ideas, sacrifices and hidden motifs.

 Igor Lysyi: “I worked hard at mastering 1…е7-е5 for Black….